 Abstract

 The appropriate calibration of monetary policy requires an evaluation of the size and timing of the effects of policy changes on the economy.
 Despite many decades of research, significant uncertainty about those effects remains.
 We use a large collection of structural macroeconomic models and three different policy rules to simulate the effects of monetary policy shocks on output and inflation.
 The range of the resulting impulse response functions is quite wide, with some models showing very rapid and large effects, while others show much more gradual or more modest effects.
 We then examine how the size and timing of the monetary policy effects relate to a set of model and non-model attributes, including the monetary policy rule employed, whether the model is estimated or calibrated, specific model features (e.g., the way that prices and wages are set), and other characteristics (e.g., when the model was formulated, and the background of the authors).
-Not surprisingly, we find larger and more persistent effects when the policy reaction function has more inertia.
-In addition, the effects of policy are more drawn out when the model is estimated rather than calibrated and if the authors include central bank staff.
-Even after accounting for these attributes, there remains considerable variation in the effects of policy across models.
+The effects of policy are more drawn out when the model is estimated rather than calibrated and if the authors include central bank staff.
+Not surprisingly, we also find larger and more persistent effects when the policy reaction function has more inertia.
+Even after accounting for these and many other model attributes, there remains considerable variation in the effects of policy across models.
 We conclude that policymakers need to be humble about their knowledge of the effects of changes in policy and approach monetary policy decisions with a risk management framework

 _________